 Understanding the Problem in Kashmir

-Many people in Kashmir aren't happy about being governed by India though.
-The region has a predominantly Muslim population, and they'd rather be independent or be part of Pakistan.
+Many people in Kashmir aren't happy about being aligned with India though.
+The region has a predominantly Muslim population, and they'd rather be completely independent or be part of Pakistan.
 Due to its location, mountainous Kashmir is of strategic importance to India, and a number of wars have been fought over its border.

 By the late 1980s, dissatisfaction had increased greatly due to issues in the democratic process and erosion of Kashmir's autonomy.
 Many of the democratic reforms introduced by the Indian government had been reversed.
 Militancy and insurgency grew in the uprising for freedom, with violence and unrest peaking in the early 1990s.
 It's said that Kashmir is the most densely militarized place on earth, with more than 500,000 Indian troops estimated to be deployed to counter any incidents.
 To complicate the situation, there are accusations of human rights violations being committed by the armed Indian forces.

 In 2016, the killing of militant commander Burhan Wani (leader of a Kashmiri separatist group) by Indian security forces provoked a series of violent protests and clashes in the Kashmir Valley.
 A curfew was implemented to maintain law and order.